The transition from ICD-9 to ICD-10 is a major one, and many practices continue to put off preparation.

 Some believe CMS will extend the October 2014 deadline, while others are occupied with other issues.

-At this point, it seems certain the deadline will not be extended, and there may be serious issues stemming from a lack of preparation:
+At this point, it seems certain the deadline will not be extended.

 CMS has been urging practices to take this transition seriously for some time.
 It provides implementation guides for small and medium practices on its site, along with checklists and timelines.
 Notably, the timeline shows formal, comprehensive documentation and coding training beginning in January.

-There are some steps your practice needs to take before formal training begins, so here’s a plan for the next few months:
+Before formal training begins, there are some steps your practice should take.
+Here’s a plan for the next few months:

-- Determine whether anyone on your staff needs training in anatomy (ICD-10 documentation is highly detailed and requires some anatomical knowledge).
+- Determine whether anyone on your staff needs an anatomy refresher (ICD-10 documentation is highly detailed and requires some anatomical knowledge).

-- Begin informing physicians, clinicians and staff about the upcoming training and its importance.
-Because ICD-10 codes incorporate so much more information than ICD-9 (location on the body, new or subsequent visit, etc.), the information taken during intake or triage will be critical to proper final documentation.
-Show physicians the detail involved in ICD-10 coding to help them understand why their documentation practices will have to change.
+- Begin informing physicians and staff about the upcoming training and its importance.
+Because ICD-10 codes incorporate so much more information than ICD-9, the triage or intake information is crucial to proper final documentation.
+Show physicians the detail in ICD-10 coding to help them understand why their documentation practices will have to change.
 A 50-chart audit is an excellent way to illustrate the necessary changes.